 In general, self-employed persons are required to pay an effective rate of 15.3% which reflects an employee's share of 7.65% and an employer's share of 7.65%.
-As of this writing, the 2022 rate is assumed to be 15.3%.
+As of this writing, the 2023 rate is assumed to be 15.3%.

 Synod policy is that congregations assume an amount at least equivalent to the "employer's" share of the Social Security tax which the pastor is required to pay, or a similar amount if the pastor has opted out of Social Security.

-Step 1: Determine what portion (at le ast 50%)

-you will pay your pastor as a Soc cial

-Security Allowance.
-D.1 %

-Portion to be pa id by parish

-Step 2: Figure the salary on which Soc zial

-Security will be paid next year by У

-adding the amounts of Base Sala ry

-and Housing.

-Base Salary (line A5) \$

-Housing: If you provide

-a parsonage, use 30% of base

-salary (which the church uses

-to represent annual fair

-rental value) \$

-OR

-If you provide a Housing

-Allowance, insert the

-total amount here

-(line C) \$

-Add Base Salary and Housing and lenter amount here Da¢
+This allowance is to be paid as additional compensation.

+Step 1: Determine what portion (at least 50%) you will pay your pastor as a Social D.1% Security Allowance.
+Portion to be paid by parish Step 2: Figure the salary on which Social Security will be paid next year by adding the amounts of Base Salary and Housing.
+Tortion to be paid by parish Base Salary (line A 5 ) \$ Housing: If you provide a parsonage, use 30% of base salary (which the church uses to represent annual fair rental value) \$ OR If you provide a Housing Allowance, insert the total amount here (line C) \$ · Add Base Salary and Housing and enter an Estimated Salary Subject to Social Security Step 3: Effective Social Security Rate for 2023 D.3 Step 4: Multiply (D2) by (D3) D.4. \$ Social Security Tax Step 5: Multiply (D4) by (D1) D.5. \$ Social Security Allowance or its Equivalent